matrix-io/matrix-documentation/docs/API/everloop.md

 ```

 ## Advanced Use
-Enable `SUN_MODE=true` as a flag when launching MATRIX OS to turn on the white LEDs (and the luminence calculations)
+Enable `SUN_MODE=true` as a flag when launching MATRIX OS to turn on the white LEDs (and the luminence calculations).
+Wear sunglasses or use another mode of protecting your eyes when using this while developing.
+It is intended for use behind coverings.